A Restaurant Owner Allegedly Put Out A Smoker’s Cigarette With A Fire Extinguisher, May Face Assault Charges

 A bystander caught the event on video, which Bird then posted on Facebook.

 Jamison also wrote about the incident on Facebook, in which he, in a roundabout way, gave his side of the story.
 In his explanation, he talks about his desire to operate vegan restaurants and goes into detail about what is involved in raising animals for food consumption.
-He then goes on to say that he no longer owns any restaurants, and that he’s looking for new avenues to explore in his life, writing, “this is my rebirth.”
+He then goes on to say that he no longer owns any restaurants and that he’s looking for new avenues to explore in his life, writing, “this is my rebirth.”

-And as for the fire extinguisher incident, he says he’s sorry and didn’t mean to cause Bird harm or pain.
+As for the fire extinguisher incident, he says he’s sorry and didn’t mean to cause Bird harm or pain.

 As for Bird, he says that he’s been suffering lingering effects from the alleged assault, for which he was treated by paramedics at the scene and later taken to a hospital.